uqlibrary/technology-training/intro_to_programming/intro_to_programming.md

 ##### Instructions

-We've got the characters, the words and the lines.
+We’ve got the characters, the words and the lines.
 How would you add the search term data to your function?

 ##### Solution